-You can write down any questions you may have and ask the doctor about them when they are between patients or on break.
-Feel free also to jot down any medical terminology or confusing topics to research later.
+You can write down any questions and ask the doctor about them when they’re between patients or on break.
+Feel free to jot down any medical terminology or confusing topics to research later.
 Taking notes is also a great way to track moments or events you can discuss in your medical school application.

-Thank them for their time and tell them that you appreciated the opportunity to shadow them.
+Thank them for their time and tell them you appreciated the opportunity to shadow them.
 This is a great way to establish a lasting relationship with them, and in the medical field, that goes a long way.

 Let’s take a look at several medical shadowing questions and answers.

 There is no specific type of doctor you should shadow.
 You want to find one who specializes in the area of medicine in which you are interested.
 If you’re unsure, reach out to a few doctors in different specialties to get a better idea of which field you wish to pursue.

 You would sit in on the video conference between doctor and patient and observe as you would in person.
 This option allows for more flexibility with time and schedules as well.

 Some medical schools do require shadowing experience, while others don’t.
-Research medical school admission requirements for the programs you are interested in attending to see if they have a shadowing requirement.
+Research medical school admission requirements for the programs you’re interested in attending to see if they have a shadowing requirement.
 More prestigious universities like the Ivy League medical schools may have loftier requirements.

 As previously mentioned, regardless of whether shadowing is required, it’s an experience you won’t want to miss.